mohanenm/code-camp/README.md

 # code-camp
-These are the advanced front-end dev projects for fcc
+These are the  front-end dev projects for fcc